top of page

 (2/3) Utilizing Strava Metro Data for the Regional Cycling Network

-The activity tracking app ‘Strava’ was used by approximately 700,000 cyclists in the Netherlands in 2023; it is the largest activity tracker for cyclists.
-For most users, road cycling, mountain biking, or running are their main activities.
-However, once the app is installed, Strava also records many ‘commuting’ or utilitarian cycling trips.
-Since 2021, Strava has offered free access to the anonymized and aggregated spatial route data generated by its cycling and running users.
-Governments can gain access to the data of their district under strict privacy conditions and structures.
-More information can be found at (https://www.track-landscapes.com/privacybeleid-1 and https://www.strava.com/legal/privacy).
+The activity-tracking app Strava was used by approximately 700,000 cyclists in the Netherlands in 2023, making it the largest tracker for cyclists.
+Although road cycling, mountain biking, and running are the primary activities for most users, many commuting trips are also recorded.
+Since 2021, Strava has provided free access to anonymized and aggregated route data from cycling and running users.
+Governments can gain access to data within their district under strict privacy conditions (more information: Track Landscapes privacy policy and Strava privacy policy).

-(3) Integrating the interests of various users on the cycling networks
+3. Integrating the interests of diverse users of the cycling networks;

 1. Putting Yourself in the Movement: A Means for Discussion, Reflection, and Justification of Upgrading Cycling Routes.

-In both 2022 and 2023, work sessions were held with cycling experts from various organizations, focused on the Strava maps of utilitarian and sportive cycling flows.
-The maps resonate with professionals in the fields of mobility, spatial planning, and recreation because they provide a comprehensive picture of usage, based on actual cycling trips undertaken.
+In 2022 and 2023, work sessions were organized with cycling experts from various organizations, where Strava maps of both utilitarian and recreational cycling flows were central.
+These maps strongly appeal to professionals in the fields of mobility, spatial planning, and recreation because they provide a clear overall picture of actual cycling trips undertaken.

 2. Reflecting on Different Types of Route Networks: Confirmation, Surprise, and Attention Through Broad Overview.

-However, the overall picture of usage (350,000 lines) is also somewhat overwhelming, making it difficult to distill insights.
-It helps to 'filter' or 'mask' the maps of cycling flows based on certain types of networks.
-For example, it is visually helpful to show only the roads that receive at least '5%' of utilitarian Strava passages per year.
+However, the overall usage view (350,000 lines) can also be overwhelming and therefore difficult to interpret.
+It is thus useful to filter or mask the cycling flow maps, for example, based on specific networks.
+This makes it visually easier to show only the roads that achieve at least 5% of the utilitarian Strava passages per year.

-Such an image is, for example, already easier to compare with the preliminary choices for through-cycle routes in the province; are the current or proposed through-cycle routes being used frequently?
+Such a view is, for example, easier to compare with the preliminary choices for cycling routes in the Province; are the current or planned cycling routes heavily used?

-But we can also reverse the question; are certain routes perhaps more important than we previously thought?
-We overlaid the proposed through-cycle routes as a white 'layer' over the Strava cycling flows.
-The remaining visible colored lines are therefore not (proposed) through-cycle routes, but they are still heavily used.
+We can also turn it around: are certain routes perhaps more important than we previously thought?
+We have overlaid the planned cycling routes as a white layer over the Strava cycling flows.
+The colored lines that remain visible are not planned cycling routes but are still heavily used.

-There are many routes that we have categorized into three types.
+There are many routes that we have classified into three types:

-(1) Direct urban-connection routes; such as Koningsweg and Koeweg near Bunnik (1a), Hilversumsestraatweg between Baarn and Hilversum (1b), or between Amersfoort and Soest via Maleburg (1c).
+1. Direct core connection routes: For example, the Koningsweg and Koeweg near Bunnik (1a), the Hilversumsestraatweg between Baarn and Hilversum (1b), or the route between Amersfoort and Soest via the Maleburg (1c).

 Comparisons have been made in various other ways between Strava utilitarian cycling flows and certain types of networks: